Q: What is 5G?

 - A defining capability of 5G is also the design for forwarding compatibility—the ability to flexibly support future services that are unknown today.

 A: Per IMT-2020 requirements, 5G is expected to deliver peak data rates up to 20 Gbps.
 Qualcomm Technologies’ first 5G NR modem, the Qualcomm® Snapdragon™ X50 5G modem, is designed to achieve up to 5 Gbps in downlink peak data rate.

-But 5G is more than about just how “fast” it is.
-In addition to higher peak data rates, 5G will provide much more network capacity by expanding into new spectrum, such as millimeter wave (mmWave).
+But 5G is more than just how “fast” it is.
+In addition to higher peak data rates, 5G will provide much more network capacity by expanding into the new spectrum, such as a millimetre wave (mmWave).
 5G will also deliver much lower latency for a quicker immediate response, and an overall more uniform user experience so that the data rates stay consistently high even when users are moving around.
-Moreover, the new 5G NR (New Radio) mobile network will be backed up by Gigabit LTE coverage foundation, which will provide ubiquitous Gigabit-class connectivity.
+Moreover, the new 5G NR (New Radio) mobile network will be backed up by a Gigabit LTE coverage foundation, which will provide ubiquitous Gigabit-class connectivity.

 Q: What are the key differentiating 5G technologies?

 A: 5G is bringing a wide range of technology inventions in both the 5G NR (New Radio) air interface design as well as the 5G NextGen core network.

 The new 5G NR air interface introduces many foundational wireless inventions, and in our opinion, the top five are:

 - Scalable OFDM numerology with 2n scaling of subcarrier spacing

 - Advanced, flexible LDPC channel coding

 For more details on these key 5G NR technologies, please read this 5G NR inventions blog post.